Angle Tolerance

 Rectangular and square duct sections, transitions, and plenums in galvanised steel.
 Long bend capability handles full-length duct sides without seam welding.

-Aluminium cladding returns, SS feature strips, custom reveal sections and shadow-line trims.
+Aluminium cladding returns, stainless steel feature strips, custom reveal sections and shadow-line trims.
 Long bends maintain straightness over 2–3 m architectural profiles.

-304 / 316 SS enclosure bases, cart frames, and instrument housing panels for medical and cleanroom environments.
-Radius corners bent in one hit — no welded joints to trap contamination.
+304 / 316 stainless steel enclosure bases, cart frames and instrument housing panels for medical and cleanroom environments.
+Radius corners reduce welded joints that can trap contamination.

 Six steps, transparent at every stage.
 Most orders quote within 24 hours.

-Detailed quote within 24h — material, thickness, quantity, finish noted.
+Detailed quote within 24h — material, thickness, quantity, bend count, finish and related processes noted.

-Dimensional verification.
-First-off approval for new jobs; batch sampling for repeats.
+Dimensional verification, first-off approval for new jobs and batch sampling for repeat production.

 Stainless steel springs back more than mild steel; 6061-T6 is different from 5052-H32.
-Our CNC programs store material-specific overbend values built from production history — not from a chart.
-You get the right angle on the first part, not after three test bends.
+Our CNC programs store material-specific overbend values built from production history.

 Up to 12 sequential bends programmed with automatic back-gauge repositioning.
-Enclosure boxes, U-channels, Z-sections, and hat profiles completed without manual repositioning between bends — maintaining angular consistency across the entire sequence.
+Enclosure boxes, U-channels, Z-sections and hat profiles can be completed with angular consistency.

 Understand when CNC bending is the right choice versus roll forming, stamping, or manual bending.